 When it's really cold outside, you don't want to mess around with a short or skimpy scarf.
-You need a big wooly scarf that will really keep you warm.
-The polar vortex doesn't mess around with dropping winter temperatures and neither should you when it comes to bundling up.
+This pattern creates a big wooly basketweave scarf that will really keep you warm.
+Using the basketweave pattern, you create alternating raised and sunken squares that are all the better to keep warm air next to your body and insulate you from the cold.

 Basketweave is an easy stitch pattern with many variations that combine knits and purls into a piece of fabric that looks woven.
 This basketweave pattern is based on a simple eight-row repeat.
 You can alter the size of the pattern to suit your needs.